 Virtual Assistant case study number two.
-This was a very big job with lots of components that linked to other aspects of the client’s business.
+This was a very big job with lots of components linked to other aspects of the client’s business.
 Although what I did made my client more money, the main benefit for her was simply that she could finally take a day off and enjoy her life. (more…)

-New inquiries often want to know what kinds of things I can do and how experienced I am at certain tasks so I thought case studies might give them a better idea.
-This one outlines the testing and analysis work I do for a website design and development consultant. (more…)
+Virtual Assistant case study number one.
+New inquiries often want to know what kinds of things I do as a VA so I thought case studies might be a great idea to better explain this.
+This case study covers the testing and analysis work I do for a website design and development consultant. (more…)

 Gmail has a whole section called Labs where you can find apps you can use to tailor your account and make it work better for your needs.
 Some of them are very handy, some of them are just fun and others are absolutely essential!

 People are always contacting me to ask how I became a Virtual Assistant and to ask if I can give them tips and advice.
 Apparently I have a very good business model and they like my website and blog.

 Aside from being enormously flattered, I first decided to save time by writing down how you become a VA – which is the blog post below, then I decided to set up a whole website dedicated to showing people exactly how to set up and run a successful VA business

 Because I like to help and I don’t do things by halves!

 Grouping your email contacts will really save time in the long run.
 Grouping them means you can manage them more easily and even use your list as a Customer Relationship Manager (CRM) system and mailing list.

 If you don’t use Gmail then I’d highly recommend doing so.
 I use one single Gmail account to import loads of other emails accounts so I can manage them all in one place without logging in and out constantly.
 Plus Gmail has loads of other amazing features that save you time and hassle. (more…)